 Once we group the results by the class number, we create two types of fields in the grouped by result:

-• Group by fields: class
+- Group by fields:

-• Aggregate fields: name, grade
+- Aggregate fields:

 The group by fields can simply be selected, whereas the aggregate fields (which are not part of the group by clause) must be summarized using an aggregate function.